syahmirozi/first-repo/README.md

-# first-repo
+# First repo

-First time use
+This is my first time using GitHub and making new repo